 The Home of Thrones

 Game of Thrones is one of the most popular and successful fantasy TV series ever made.
-Filming of seasons 1-7 took place in around 25 locations around Northern Ireland including Titanic Studios in Belfast, Cushendun Caves, Murlough Bay, Ballintoy Harbour, Larrybane, Antrim plateau, Castle Ward, Inch Abbey and Downhill Strand.
+Filming of seasons one to eight took place in around 25 locations around Northern Ireland including Titanic Studios in Belfast, Cushendun Caves, Murlough Bay, Ballintoy Harbour, Larrybane, Antrim plateau, Castle Ward, Inch Abbey and Downhill Strand.
 Get the full experience and tour the HBO Game of Thrones Northern Ireland filming locations while you are here.
 Our rugged coast lines, historic castles and breathtaking scenery is the perfect setting for the epic story.
 All of these locations are within easy reach of Belfast.

 *This blog is independently operated by Visit Belfast.
 It is not sponsored, endorsed, or affiliated with HBO or anyone associated with ‘Game of Thrones’.

 Jump in the car and take a self-guided tour of these top filming locations.
 Explore Winterfell and the Riverlands in County Down; or drive along the King’s Road and experience more of the Seven Kingdoms in County Antrim.

 The Georgian farmyard and lough shore at this National Trust property set the scene for Winterfell.
 Find the Whispering Wood and key scenes including Robb Stark’s Camp, the Baelor battle and when Brienne confronts the Stark men.

 Discover Winterfell for yourself!
 The National Trust has reopened their outdoor spaces following closures for COVID-19.
 Book your visit at nationaltrust.org.uk/castle-ward.

 This medieval building was used as the set for the Riverlands scenes, where Robb Stark’s army wait at the Trident to cross.